posabsolute/inker/readme.md

 ### Responsive

-Responsive rules are situated in 8_trumps, please note that these rules are added to head instead of inlined using data-ignore="ignore" in html templates.
+Responsive rules are situated in the folder *8_trumps*, please note that these rules are added to head instead of inlined using data-ignore="ignore" in html templates.

 ### Adding css to head